 Dittisham makes an ideal holiday base for those who wish to escape the hustle and bustle of everyday life, and experience the true authenticity of life by the river.
 At Coast & Country Cottages we have an enviable selection of properties in Dittisham, from romantic cottages to luxury houses boasting panoramic river views, so you will certainly find something to suit requirements.

 This Grade II-listed waterfront former-fisherman’s cottage is situated on Dittisham Quay and offers spectacular, uninterrupted views of the River Dart.
 Five star, this two-bedroom property is the perfect cosy-yet-luxurious base for your South Devon break.

 Dittisham is just one of a number of scenic villages and hamlets in the South Hams.
 With around 400 holiday cottages in South Devon, Coast & Country Cottages has the ideal base for you.

-Just four miles from Dittisham and a 10-minute drive from Dartmouth, Hillfield Village is a tranquil development of tasteful and luxurious properties, including 20 holiday homes managed by Coast & Country Cottages.
-These range from the stunning Hillfield Manor House (sleeps 4) to a host of cosy two-bedroom apartments and lodges.
-With a tennis court and outdoor pool on-site, plus membership rates at nearby Dartmouth Golf Club and Spa, Hillfield Village makes a wonderful countryside getaway.
+Just four miles from Dittisham and a 10-minute drive from Dartmouth, Hillfield Village is a tranquil development of tasteful and luxurious properties, including multiple holiday homes managed by Coast & Country Cottages.
+These range from large holiday cottages to a host of cosy apartments and lodges.
+With a tennis court and acres of open space, plus membership rates at nearby Dartmouth Golf Club and Spa, Hillfield Village makes a wonderful countryside getaway.